Otak-otak: Composition

 Otak-otak is made by mixing fish paste with a mixture of spices.
 The type of fish used to make otak-otak might vary: mackerel is commonly used in Malaysia, while ikan tenggiri (wahoo) is popular ingredient in Indonesia.
 Other types of fish such as bandeng (milkfish) and the more expensive ikan belida (featherback fish) might be used.

 In Indonesia, the mixture typically contains fish paste, shallots, garlic, scallions, egg, coconut milk, and sago or tapioca starch.
 In Jakarta, Indonesia, one finds otak-otak being sold in small stalls near bus stops, especially during afternoon rush hour.
-In Makassar, the main ingredient is fresh king mackerel fish, also called king fish or spanish mackerel.
+In Makassar, the main ingredient is fresh king mackerel fish, also called king fish or Spanish mackerel.

-In Malaysia, it is usually a mixture between fish paste, chili peppers, garlic, shallots, turmeric, lemon grass and coconut milk.
+In Malaysia, it is usually a mixture between fish paste, chili peppers, garlic, shallots, turmeric, lemongrass and coconut milk.
 The mixture is then wrapped in either banana, coconut or nipa palm leaf that has been softened by steaming, then grilled or steamed.